 - Pay at least the minimum payment due to creditors on time every month

 - Know the credit limit on all your credit cards, as exceeding limits could affect your credit record

 - Don't overextend yourself; the fewer accounts with balances you have, the better your credit record will be

 - Don't open up multiple loan accounts or sign up for several credit cards just for the sake of having credit available

-- Don't spend income that you hope to receive later
+- Don't spend income you hope to receive later

 - Avoid transferring balances between credit card accounts unless you really are getting a lower interest rate on the account to which you are transferring your balances